Cunningham of Drumquhassle: Early part of reign of James VI, 1578–1585

 In 1578 the Earl of Morton was deposed as Regent of Scotland and later accused of "art and part" in the murder of James' father, Lord Darnley, eleven years earlier.
 At this time that things started to turn sour for John Cunningham of Drumquhassle, and in July 1578 he received a summons to appear before the King and Privy Council at Stirling Castle to give his accounts for the Earldom of Lennox.
 He declined, sending a message that he feared for his life as the principal keepers of Stirling Castle were his "unfriends".
 Drumquhassle and his eldest son were the subject of a summons for treason in 1579, but the details of the summons are missing from the parliamentary record.
 In March 1580, James VI elevated his favourite, the French-born Esmé Stewart, sieur d'Aubigny, to Earl of Lennox and in August 1581 to Duke of Lennox, the highest noble and only duke in Scotland.

 Despite Drumquassle's summons in 1579, it appears he escaped the charge, because he continued to act in public life and as an officer of the Lennox; in August 1580, d'Aubigny sought to take Dumbarton Castle under his direct control, intending to demote Drumquhassle from captain to constable, losing his authority to pay or move soldiers.
 The English ambassador Robert Bowes reported to Francis Walsingham that Drumquhassle asked for his advice, but within a matter of days, the gates of Edinburgh had been closed by d'Aubigny in order to detain Drumquhassle.
 Drumquhassle was forced to deliver Dumbarton Castle to d'Aubigny (agreeing a bond of £40000 Scots to do so).
 It was believed that d'Aubigny's sudden actions were the result of the interception of letters from England to Drumquhassle.
-Elizabeth I of England instructed Bowes to persuade Drumquhassle to retain control of Dumbarton Castle if possible, but the speed of events left the English powerless, with Bowes suggesting that Drumquhassle had expediently agreed to give up the castle, writing "the man hath more wit than honesty."
+Elizabeth I instructed Bowes to persuade Drumquhassle to retain control of Dumbarton Castle if possible, but the speed of events left the English powerless, with Bowes suggesting that Drumquhassle had expediently agreed to give up the castle, writing "the man hath more wit than honesty."

 In March 1580/1, Drumquhassle and the Laird of Mains were both listed (along with others) as supporters of Morton, who was involved in a plot against d'Aubigny with support of the English crown.
 Some nobles and gentlemen had indeed been in the pay of the English, with Drumquhassle himself taking a pension from them.
 As Morton was charged with treason, imprisoned and executed in 1581, his supporters were now in a dangerous position.
 John Cunningham of Drumquhassle was one the guard that escorted Morton from Edinburgh to Dumbarton Castle in January 1581.